-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON TUESDAY, FEBRUARY 10, 1998
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON TUESDAY, FEBRUARY 16, 1999

-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Cypros Pharmaceutical Corporation (the "Company") will be held at the Company's executive offices, 2714 Loker Avenue West, Carlsbad, California 92008 on Tuesday, February 10, 1998 at 10:00 a.m. (local time), for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Cypros Pharmaceutical Corporation (the "Company") will be held at the Company's executive offices, 2714 Loker Avenue West, Carlsbad, California 92008 on Tuesday, February 16, 1999 at 10:00 a.m. (local time), for the following purposes:

-- (1) To elect members of the Board of Directors to serve for the ensuing year and until their successors are elected; - (2) To amend the Company's 1992 Stock Option Plan (the "1992 Plan") to increase the aggregate number of shares of the Company's Common Stock authorized for issuance under the 1992 Plan from 2,266,288 to 2,766,288; - (3) To ratify the selection of Ernst & Young LLP as the Company's independent auditors for the fiscal year ending July 31, 1998; and - (4) To transact such other business as may properly come before the meeting or any adjournments and postponements thereof.
+- (1) To elect members of the Board of Directors to serve for the ensuing year and until their successors are elected; - (2) To approve the Company's 1993 Non-Employee Directors' Equity Incentive Plan, as amended, to (i) increase the aggregate number of shares of the Company's Common Stock authorized for issuance under such plan by 100,000 shares from 250,000 to 350,000 shares and (ii) provide for the automatic grant to non-employee directors of stock bonus awards comprised of \$2,000 of Common Stock for each Board meeting attended by such director on or after the Annual Meeting of Shareholders; - (3) To ratify the selection of Ernst & Young LLP as the Company's independent auditors for the fiscal year ending July 31, 1999; and - (4) To transact such other business as may properly come before the meeting or any adjournments and postponements thereof.